mrand3rson/OnlinePhotoViewer/README.md

 3) User can add/delete comments to/from a specific photo image.

-4) The map displays all photos made by the user.
+4) All photos are shown on Google Map due to its location.

 5) Application can be used offline with last signed user's credentials.